 So what can you do about locked-up files?
 You may get lucky and find a decryption tool online.
 Avast and other cybersecurity researchers decode ransomware and offer the decryption keys online for free.
 Not every strain of ransomware is able to be cracked, however.
 In the case of WannaCry, there is a decryption key available, but it may not work for all computer systems.

 If you’re not able to decrypt your files, you can reinstate an earlier backup of your system that contains your normal files.
 But you still need to remove the actual malicious code first.
-See our guides to remove ransomware from PC or Mac.
+See our guides to remove ransomware, no matter which device you use.

 While WannaCry is no longer propagating its tear-inducing misery, there are plenty of other ransomware strains out there.
 Our tips will protect you against current and new ransomware strains, along with other kinds of malware too.
 You’ll want to defend your system against ransomware, as well as your network and any devices connected to it.
 Here’s how to prevent WannaCry and other ransomware from getting onto your device:

 Even though Microsoft patched the EternalBlue vulnerability, millions of people didn’t apply the update.
 Had they updated, WannaCry wouldn’t have been able to infect them.
 So it’s absolutely crucial to keep all of your software updated.
-It’s also important to update your security software (though if you use Avast Free Antivirus, you’re all set — we update our antivirus automatically!).
+It’s also important to update your security software (though if you use Avast’s anti-malware software, you’re all set — we update our antivirus automatically!).

 There are tons of scams out there, and email remains the most popular delivery method for cybercriminals.
 You should be wary of emails from unknown senders, and you should especially avoid clicking on any links or downloading any attachments unless you’re 100% sure they’re genuine.